-The state of Ohio has some of the strongest payday loan regulations in the country.
-The laws that concern payday loans Ohio are primarily structured to protect the consumer from exploitation by lenders.
+Ohio has some of the strongest payday loan regulations in the country.
+The laws that govern payday loans in Ohio are to protect consumers from exploitation.
 They also ensure that the borrower does not sink deep into debt through irresponsible borrowing.
-The Short-Term Tender Law (STLA), enacted in 2008, provides significant protections for Ohio borrowers.
-For instance, it prohibits payday loans Ohio companies from giving short-term loans over the internet or telephone.
-The law also puts a cap for all payday loans at $500, states that the loan duration should be no less than 31 days, interest should not exceed 28% APR, and most importantly restricts the number of loans a borrower can take on at any time.
+The Short-Term Lender Law (STLA), provides significant protections for Ohio borrowers.
+For instance, it prohibits Ohio companies from giving short-term loans over the internet or telephone.
+The law also mandates a loan duration of no less than 31 days.
+Interest rates or APR can not exceed 28% APR.
+Newer changes restrict the number of loans a borrower can take on at any time.

-Many customers end up with online payday loans when they wrongly believe that rolling over their first loan helps to gain more time to repay the initial loan.
-Nothing can be further from the truth.
-Falling into the trend of borrowing more to pay list of online payday loans Ohio soon spirals out of control.
-You end up missing your payment dates, as lenders keep piling on you more late payment charges, and higher interest rates.
+Many customers end up with online payday loans from past financial hardships.
+Some believe they can roll over their first loan to repay other expenses.
+Nothing is further from the truth.
+A borrower can fall into a trend of borrowing more to pay off high credit expenses.
+You end up missing your payment dates and the APR will increase.
+Lenders keep piling on you with more late payment charges and higher interest rates.
 Paying off a single cash advance by taking another is never the solution.
-Multiple payday loans are almost impossible to manage with the current economic hardships.
+Multiple loans are almost impossible to manage with the current economic hardships.
 They lead you into a borrowing cycle that is quite hard to come out of.

 Ohio Payday Loan Limits On Fees And Multiple loans